Chovot HaLevavot: Pedagogical value of halakha

 Worship of God in obedience to halakha, Jewish law, is undoubtedly of unmistakable value since it asserts the higher claims of human life against the lower desires awakened and fostered by the animal man.
 Yet it is not the highest mode of worship, as it may be prompted by fear of divine punishment or a desire for reward, or it may be altogether formal, external, and void of that spirit which steels the Soul against every temptation and trial.

-Still, Jewish law is necessary as a guide for man, says Bahya, since man tends to lead only a sensual life and indulge in worldly passions.
+Still, Jewish law is necessary as a guide for man, says ibn Paquda, since man tends to lead only a sensual life and indulge in worldly passions.
 There is another tendency to despise the world of the senses altogether and to devote oneself only to the life of the spirit.
 In his view, both paths are abnormal and injurious: one is destructive to society, and the other is destructive to human life in both directions.
 Jewish law, therefore, shows the correct mode of serving God by following "a middle way," like being remote from sensuality and contempt of the world.

-The mode of worship prescribed by the Law has, therefore, mainly a pedagogical value, asserts Bahya.
+The mode of worship prescribed by the Law has, therefore, mainly a pedagogical value, asserts ibn Paquda.
 It educates the whole people, the immature and the mature intellects, for the true service of God, which must be that of the heart.

-A lengthy dialogue follows between the Soul and the Intellect on Worship and the relation of Free Will to Divine Predestination; Bahya insists on human reason as the supreme ruler of action and inclination, constituting the power of self-determination as man's privilege.
+A lengthy dialogue follows between the Soul and the Intellect on Worship and the relation of Free Will to Divine Predestination; ibn Paquda insists on human reason as the supreme ruler of action and inclination, constituting the power of self-determination as man's privilege.

 Another subject of the dialogue is the physiology and psychology of man, with special regard to the contrasts of joy and grief, fear and hope, fortitude and cowardice, shamefulness and rudeness, anger and mildness, compassion and disrespect, pride and modesty, love and hatred, generosity and miserliness, idleness and industry.